allepalma/single-cell-transcriptomics-neuroblastoma/README.md

 # single-cell-transcriptomics-neuroblastoma

-The present study outlines the steps to perform a single-cell transcriptomics analysis on
+The present study outlines the steps to perform a single-cell transcriptomics analysis on neuroblastoma counts